 Planning a trade show is a big responsibility.
 It’s an event that can help you and all of your participants boost your business, but a successful trade show has a lot of moving parts.
 There is a lot you need to anticipate, and Advanced Tradeshow Technology wants to help.
-We are a division of Helen Brett Enterprises, a company with more than 65 years of experience managing trade shows, and we offer trusted services to make your expo run smoothly.
+We are a division of ATT Expo Market, a company managing trade shows, and we offer trusted services to make your expo run smoothly.
 From top-of-the-line registration systems to post-show activities, we are here to take care of the basics so you can focus on the details that matter to you.
 If you’re reading this blog, you’ve already taken the first step to ensure the success of your show.
 Make sure to read part one and part two of this series to get all our tips on planning your trade show, and continue with this conclusion for the most important things you need to do leading up to the date of your expo.
 When you’re ready to get started, call Advanced Tradeshow Technology today to learn about our customizable systems!

 Find A Venue

 Finding the right venue is a complex process with many variables to consider.
 Picture how many people you anticipate attending and what kind of exhibition booth designs your vendors might favor.
 You will need enough floor space for everyone, so your attendees can move easily from booth to booth and explore your venue.
 Keeping in mind the budget you outlined in part two of this series, compare each location’s rental price against their services and policies.
 Learn exactly what is included in each potential contract.
 Most will provide some tables and chairs, but consider what other materials exhibitors may want, like table skirting or audio-visual equipment.
 A good way to narrow down possible venues is to make sure that the costs of each location are mostly balanced by the fees you charge exhibitors and attendees.
 If not, the venue is beyond your price range and you need to keep looking.
 Once you decide on a location, reserve it as soon as you can!
 Many venues are booked several months in advance.